mbakhtar/iste-solar-energy-v1/solarenergy.md

 ## Step 25
 ``|Download|``and test your code.
 Congratulations on completing your Solar Panel Project! - Go back to the lesson for more activities and extensions.
-Click [here](https://forwardedu.com/course/solar-energy/) to go back to the lesson.